-The research area therefore places responsibility, trust and governance at the forefront of its efforts to explore the effects of digitalisation and to positively shape technological change.
+The research area therefore placed responsibility, trust and governance at the forefront of its efforts to explore the effects of digitalisation and to positively shape technological change.

 Algorithmic systems are often publicly associated with a lack of transparency and a loss of human control.
 At the same time, networks like Bitcoin and its offspring enjoy unprecedented popularity.
 Being transparent both with respect to their inner workings and the data stored within them, such decentralized systems promise to abolish middlemen and trusted authorities and to thereby foster radical grassroots solutions.

-The research group “Quantification and Social Regulation” investigates how regulation changes when it makes use of contemporary automated information and decision-making systems.
-Ubiquitous computing, big data and artificial intelligence (AI) entail new practices of quantification and valuation whose roles for regulation and for democracy require further examination.
-The research group undertakes this endeavor by combining perspectives from social science and computer science.
+The research group “Quantification and Social Regulation” investigated how regulation changes when it makes use of contemporary automated information and decision-making systems.
+Ubiquitous computing, big data and artificial intelligence (AI) entail new practices of quantification and valuation whose role for regulation and for democracy require further examination.
+The research group undertook this endeavor by combining perspectives from social science and computer science.

 Artificial intelligence systems are increasingly being adapted to human activities.
 Fed by data humans generate, they are working ever more closely with us in real time.
 The search for artificial intelligence is also a search for human values.
 An important part of our research was on how knowledge can be integrated into technologies and how it can be derived from them.